 , our online student newspaper, and Nuances

-, the College’s literary journal.
+, the University’s literary journal.

 English students who maintain an above-average GPA and demonstrate a commitment to a career in English or literature may join our chapter of Sigma Tau Delta, the English honor society.
 Sigma members assist the English Department in publishing its annual literary magazine, Nuances